Letztes Update: 20. Januar 2025

-This article explores RPM-based Linux distributions, highlighting their advantages and comparing them to other package management systems.
-It also offers tips for beginners on choosing the right RPM-based distro.
+This article explores popular RPM-based Linux distributions, highlighting their benefits and comparing them to other package management systems.
+It offers insights into why one might choose an RPM-based system and provides tips for beginners looking to get started.

 Hey there!
 I'm curious about RPM-based Linux distributions and would love your insights.
 Could you tell me which Linux distro uses RPM as its package management system?
 I'm interested in understanding the advantages of using an RPM-based Linux system.
 Are there specific scenarios where an RPM-based Linux distro might be preferable over others?
 Also, do you know how RPM compares to other package management systems in terms of ease of use?
 Any tips on choosing the best RPM-based Linux distribution for a beginner?
 Thanks in advance for your help!